catswords-social/policy/stock_images.md

-# Image Stocks
+# Stock Images

-Copyright indicators of stock images used on our services or projects. (non-commercial use)
+Copyright information for stock images used in our services or projects (non-commercial use).

 * Cat Commerce, Denis Sazhin (iconka)
   * License: [CC BY 4.0 DEED Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)